robinrob/rsmithio/_posts/2018-08-17-podcasts-for-geeks.md

 ### [Planetary Radio: Space Exploration, Astronomy and Science](http://www.planetary.org/multimedia/planetary-radio/)
 Frequency: weekly.
 This is also one of the most well-delivered podcasts I listen to, so it makes this list.
 Also at 823 episodes it has to be an inexhaustible resource.

+[^1]: I couldn't resist this - my mind made an inappropriate hyperlink!